This Step: Get a Drivers License

 A) Make an Appointment

-Make an appointment online to get your driver's license after you have held your permit for six months.
+Make an appointment online to get your driver's license.

 B) Take the Road Test